keu/docs/astro/cli-release-notes.md

 ### View Logs from Astro Deployments with a New Astro CLI Command

-If you prefer to monitor your Deployments from a CLI terminal, you can now use the `astrocloud deployment logs` command to view the same Scheduler logs that appear in the **Logs** tab of the Cloud UI.
+If you prefer to troubleshoot DAGs and monitor your Deployments from the command line, you can now run `astrocloud deployment logs`, a new Astro CLI command that allows you to view the same Scheduler logs that appear in the **Logs** tab of the Cloud UI.

 When you run this command, all Scheduler logs emitted by a Deployment over the last 24 hours appear in your terminal.
 Similarly to the Cloud UI, you can filter logs by log level using command flags.
-For more information about this command, see the [CLI Reference Guide](cli-reference/astrocloud-deployment-logs.md).
+For more information about this command, see the [CLI Command Reference](cli-reference/astrocloud-deployment-logs.md).

 ### Create and Delete Deployments on Astro with New Astro CLI Commands